a-teufel/single_cell_sim_and_figures/README.md

 Estimation Software and Figure files for Uncovering modeling feature of viral replication dynamics

 Included here is the parameter estimation framework developed for the manscript "Uncovering essential modeling features of viral replication dynamics from single-cell virology experiments".
-The R package (kinda) is called Spide (Single-cell Population Infection Dynamics Estimation).
+The R package (kinda) is called spire (Single-cell Population Infection Replication Estimation).